Recommendations

 This is my favorite Dog Vacuum.
 Yes, it's actually designed for vacuuming your dog!
 I use it daily during shedding season.
 I also expose all my puppy students to being brushed and vacuumed.
 It really helps control the amount of dog hair floating around my house, but it's quiet enough that the dogs don't mind the sound--especially when they have their favorite Licky Mats available during the grooming process.

 I use and highly recommend Nuvet multivitamins and Joint supplements for both dogs and cats.
-My dogs and grand-kitties take them daily.
+My dogs and grand-kitties take them whenever they need extra nutrition.
 Some behavior issues can be prevented or alleviated by adding in the right nutrient cofactors for the body to heal itself, allowing reduced anxiety, more focus, and less hyperactivity.
 These are the highest quality, best all-around supplements I've found.

 If it asks for a code, please use 381301